edgefarm/edgefarm/docs/knowledge-base/reference/reference/api/applications/overview.md

-# EdgeFarm.applications Overview
+# edgefarm.applications Overview

-`EdgeFarm.applications` is a simple convenience wrapper around standard Kubernets and [Openyurt](https://openyurt.io) APIs.
+`edgefarm.applications` is a simple convenience wrapper around standard Kubernets and [Openyurt](https://openyurt.io) APIs.

 It provides a simple way to describe an application and deploy it to the EdgeFarm cluster.
 The application delivery model behind it is [Open Application Model](https://oam.dev/), or OAM for short and [KubeVela](https://kubevela.io/).

 ## Application

-Writing a manifest for `EdgeFarm.applications` is easy.
+Writing a manifest for `edgefarm.applications` is easy.
 Applications are described in `components` of a given type.
 So called `taints` are used to configure/add/remove specific settings to the components.

 ### Components